stepanataccolade/docsv2/sources/pipelines/jobs.md

 You could also pin a specific that you would like Shippable to fetch by using this YML.
 ```
+jobs:
   - name: "Name of the job"
     type: "one of the job types"
     steps:
       - IN: "some resource"
         versionName: "user friendly version e.g tag or commitSha"
       - IN: "some other resource"
         versionNumber: "shippable's internal version number"
 ```
 You can use either the `versionName` which is a user friendly value or a `versionNumber` which is Shippable's internal incremental numbering system.